 --init can be omitted.

---recursive is optional, in case there would be more than one (nested) submodules inside dsp-tools.
+--recursive is optional, in case there would be more than one (nested) submodules in the repository.

 - Since Git 2.15, you can tell Git to use